metablaster/WindowsFirewallRuleset/Readme/ProblematicTraffic.md

 [Reference for WFP Operation][ref wfp]

-## Case 3: Event log shows packet drops, firewall log does not show these drops
+## Case 3: Event log shows packet drops that are not logged into firewall log

 1. Inbound from DNS servers source port 53 to random local port
 2. Inbound from github source port 22 to random local port